gettis-gh/gettis-gh/README.md

 - **Main Areas:**
   - 🌐 Web Development
   - 🖥️ Desktop Software
-  - 🎮 Game Development (especially for the web, as a creative side interest)
+  - 🎮 Game Development (this is where I started)

 - **Focus and Passion:**
   - WebDev as my main creative and professional path